 The cloud can provide a single way to manage and scale the full scope of your infrastructure using repeatable processes, especially if you use migration as an opportunity to understand existing applications and data.
 However, lifting and shifting an on-premises database without a full assessment can worsen visibility issues and cause cloud troubleshooting challenges.

 From a process standpoint, confusing a lift-and-shift data migration model with a copy-and-paste strategy is a disaster recipe for companies that put no effort towards planning or migration testing before trying to go live.
-Finally, the cloud can simplify or complicate optimization problems.
-Sometimes, it’s much harder to optimize a legacy workload without native environment resources.
+Finally, the cloud can simplify or complicate optimisation problems.
+Sometimes, it’s much harder to optimise a legacy workload without native environment resources.

 The variations of the lift and shift approach

 While the lift and shift is the most basic strategy, organisations can opt for multiple variations depending upon their needs and challenges.
 Choosing the right strategy involves an understanding of the environment, workloads, timelines, and leadership goals, among many other factors.
 Here are a few: